agenium-scale/boost.simd/doc/main.md

 @section main-support Supported Compilers and Hardware

 ----------------------------------------------------------------------------------------------------
-The open-source version of **bSIMD** includes support for some x86 and VMX processors.
+The open-source version of **Boost.SIMD** includes support for some x86 and VMX processors.
 Optional modules with support for additional architectures are also available.
-The following SIMD extensions are supported by **bSIMD**:
+The following SIMD extensions are supported by **Boost.SIMD**:

 <center>
 Architecture | Extensions                                          | Accessibility